nexussjcet/Internship-Task/README.md

 ## 📝 About

 HackSphere 2025 is a virtual coding event held June 20–22, 2025.
-The landing page features smooth animations, an interactive starfield background, a modern schedule with times, partner logos, and a contact form with message support.
+This landing page features smooth animations, an interactive starfield background, a modern schedule with times, partner logos, and a contact form with message support.

 ---

 ## 🛠️ Tech Stack

 - React.js
 - CSS3 with custom animations
+- JavaScript (ES6+)
 - React Icons for UI flair

 ---